Esri/insights-connector-guide/examples/README.md

-# Examples of connector configuration files
+# Example connector configuration files
 This folder contains examples of the database connectors that have been tested with Insights.
-Each type of database connectors has one sub-folder.
+Each type of database connector has one sub-folder.

-There are two files in each connector (sub-folder):
+There are two files for each connector:
-* **properties.yml**: lists connection properties for connecting to this type of databases
+* `properties.yml`: Defines the connection properties for the databaselists.
-* **dialect.yml**: defines relevent database settings, mostly consisting of definition of capabilities and a list of supported SQL functions

-## Notes:
-1. The required files for adding a new connector to Insights are:
-   * properties.yml
-   * dialect.yml
-   * Vendor's JDBC driver
-2. The JDBC driver is not included.
-You need to get the jdbc driver from vendor's website.
-3. Zip all files in a one bundle.
-4. Upload the zip file when you add the connector.
+* `dialect.yml`: Defines the supported functions, capabilities, and expressions used for the database.

+> **Note**: A Properties file (properties.yml), SQL dialect file (dialect.yml), and JDBC driver are required to add a connector in Insights.
+The JDBC driver must be downloaded separately from the database vendor’s website.
+For more information, see [Create a connector type bundle](https://github.com/ArcGIS/insights-connector-guide/wiki/Create-a-connector-type-bundle) and [Manage connector types](https://doc.arcgis.com/en/insights/latest/administer/manage-connector-types.htm).